 My mother gave me the best shopping advice when I was in college.
 “Never go to the grocery store hungry.”
-That is some sage advice, right there.
 It wouldn’t matter what your original intentions were for the grocery store, you are going to purchase additional items.
 However, this advice extends beyond the grocery store and really speaks to impulse buying.

 Fortune (and Real Deals) favor the prepared mind.
 In other words, being organized and knowing what to look for ahead of time means you will not only save money but you will feel more fulfilled with less.
 Although I am a fan of lists, there are other ways to be organized about your shopping and spending habits such as: